Briefly explained: Swiss energy and climate policy

 Back and forth about the CO2 Act

 Other important measures to reduce greenhouse gases are enshrined in the CO2 Act.
 This came into force in 2000 and has been amended several times since then.
+It sets the targets for CO2 reduction by 2020.
 The last revision was narrowly rejected by the people in 2021.

 The CO2 Act: current measures